yeoman/generator-webapp/README.md

 ## Options

+- `--skip-welcome-message`
+  Skips Yeoman's greeting before displaying options.
+- `--skip-install-message`
+  Skips the the message displayed after scaffolding has finished and before the dependencies are being installed.
 - `--skip-install`
   Skips the automatic execution of `bower` and `npm` after scaffolding has finished.
 - `--test-framework=<framework>`
   Defaults to `mocha`.
 Can be switched for another supported testing framework like `jasmine`.